ivanproskuryakov/ivanproskuryakov.github.io/_posts/publications/2015-1-15-AngularJS-app-architecture.md

 **B. RequireJS configuration**<br/>
 Main.js file is the main configuration file with paths to the vendors and dependencies that are used in the app.
+The most important part of is the **deps** section.
+This section gives a better flexibility and allows to have fully demountable modules.
+In this case we may have different modules enabled during the development process or deploy angular app with different modules on board.<br/>
+ - Website app consists of AiselSearcha and AiselPage modules<br/>
+ - Blog app consists of AiselSearch, AiselPage and AiselUser modules<br/>
+ - E-commerce could have: AiselSearch, AiselHomepage, AiselProduct, AiselUser, AiselCart etc..<br/>
  {% highlight JavaScript %}
 require.config({
     // Load project dependencies